mgsloan/mgsloan-site/posts/supine-computing/post.md

   phrase and came across a post by Justin Craig-Kuhn, titled ["DIY Supine Workstation"](https://medium.com/@jcraigk/healthy-hacking-diy-supine-workstation-cbaadcbbc2aa).
-  Cool stuff!!
+  He kindly gave me permission to reuse his photo here:

   ![Justin Craig-Kuhn's supine setup ](./images/supine-jcg.jpg)

+  Cool stuff!!
 A couple notes on this:

     * He's using an ipad as a screen along with a gooseneck tablet mount.
 This has nice adjustability, and is more elegant than putting